Sub-IoT/Sub-IoT-Stack/docs/_docs/building.md

 * Based on the toolchain a number of supported platform options are available.
 By default the `B_L072Z_LRWAN1` platform is selected.
 If you want another platform you can specify this using `-DPLATFORM=<platform-name>`.
 Each subdirectory beneath `stack/framework/hal/platforms` contains a different platform, and the platform name to use is equal to the name of the subdirectory.
 * A platform is a combination of one or more chips (MCU or RF) and the wiring between them.
 Based on the platform a number of chips will be added to the build, in this example the `stm32l0xx` MCU and the `sx127x` RF chip.
 * Applications can be added by setting `-DAPP_<name>=y`.
 The name of the application is the name of a subdirectory of stack/apps, but uppercased.
 In this example we enabled the sensor and gateway application.
+* You can change these options, and many more through ccmake interactive console interface as well.

 # Build it!